- Publications and resources

 Issues to report to CASA

 Exam re-assessment.
-Candidates wishing to have their marked exam re-assessed should use the CASA facility for Re-assessment of Examination.
+Candidates wishing to have their marked exam re-assessed should use the CASA facility for Re-assessment of examination.
 The service involves a fee of AUD$130, as required by government policy on cost-recovery for services rendered.

 Post exam comments.
 FCL has an alternative cost-free facility to consider post exam reports (comments) and suggestions.
 This facility does not involve the re-assessment of a candidate’s exam attempt (see paragraph above), but would consider challenge of an exam question or in the general case, at most two.
+Any challenge regarding examination questions must be submitted within 14 days of the date of the examination.
+Applications received after this date will not be accepted.

 Other items deserving of feedback to CASA may be about, for example, exam duration, format in terms of fonts used and graphics, minor typos in exam questions, and any perceived required improvements.